Satbir-Singh-42/Mobile-App/replit.md

 - ✓ Created individual category cards with matching gradients and decorative elements
 - ✓ Updated Financial Calculators section with improved visual design and rounded corners
 - ✓ Added proper visual hierarchy and spacing matching the provided design assets
+- ✓ Completely recreated Learning page using exact Figma design with real asset images (January 24, 2025)
+- ✓ Implemented status bar simulation, notification bell, and user profile matching Figma header
+- ✓ Used actual images from attached assets for all category cards and calculator icons
+- ✓ Created dark gradient Financial Calculators section with decorative elements
+- ✓ Added proper bottom navigation with active Learning tab and routing to other pages
 - ✓ Fixed settings page integration with proper navigation hierarchy (January 24, 2025)
 - ✓ Updated all bottom navigation references to use /profile as main settings hub
 - ✓ Added Advanced Settings menu item to ProfilePage for comprehensive settings access